TrickyNekro/OpenServoCAN/README.md

 # OpenServoCAN
 by El.
 Provatos

-<b> Currently two versions of the Hardware exist, development is going to continue on version 2</b>
+<b>!!!
+Currently two versions of the Hardware exist, development is going to continue on version 2 !!!</b>

 An alternative to the boring control boards inside standard size hobby servos!